 There is also a whole slew of ready-to-go inquiry-based learning experiences, authentic performance assessment tasks and optional bonus materials.

-Join us for this for this asynchronous three-week online course on Trigonometry Made Human from December 10th -24th 2020.
+Join us for this asynchronous two-week online course on Trigonometry Made Human from May 1st-15th 2021.

-All materials used will be released through this website and this is a self paced, asynchronous course so you can complete modules in your own time and based on your interest areas.
-The course will be open on so you have plenty of time to complete the course.
+All materials used will be released through this website and this is a self-paced, asynchronous course so you can complete modules in your own time and based on your interest areas.

 Dr. James Tanton earned his PhD in mathematics from Princeton University.
 He is an author, a consultant, and ambassador for the Mathematical Association of America in Washington D.C., chair of the Advisory Council for the National Museum of Mathematics, and founder of the Global Math Project, an initiative to transform the entire world's perception of what mathematics can, and should, be.
 This initiative has reached over 6 million students and teachers across the planet.